How to Quickly Sync Trello Cards Between Multiple Boards with 2-Way Updates

 Select Confirm when you’ve chosen a flow direction.

 Step 3.
-Set conditions for how and when your Trello cards will sync
+Set rules for how and when your Trello cards will sync

 Next, we’ll set up a similar set of rules to sync cards back to our master board.